thedude0606/options_copy_TB/DECISIONS.md

 - **Authentication System**: Implemented a robust authentication system that handles OAuth flow with both interactive and non-interactive modes, with token persistence for improved user experience.

+- **Simplified Application Structure**: Moved from a complex package-based structure to a standalone script approach to resolve import issues and ensure compatibility across different environments.

 ## Technology Selections

 - **API Integration**: Using the Schwabdev library as the foundation for Schwab API integration to leverage existing authentication and request handling.